pingidentity/pf-authn-js-widget/CONTRIBUTING.md

 ## Contributing Code Changes

-Ping Identity does not accept third-party code submissions.
+This Ping Identity project does not accept third-party code submissions.